 The first to open was Yellow Dog Brewing.
 The “leader of the pack” has a big tasting room along with an outdoor picnic area behind the brewery.
 Yellow Dog’s impressive beer lineup has also won this brewery many fans.

-Walking west to east, the starting point is Moody Ales, the second brewery to open here back in 2014.
-As its name implies, this brewery focuses on ales of all types.
-The welcoming tasting room and patio area out front will keep you more than satisfied until you feel the need to stretch your legs.
+Moody Ales & Co, at the western end of Brewers Row, was the second brewery to open.
+Although its name implies a focus on ales exclusively, you will also find well-made lagers on tap.
+It has an open-concept tasting room along with a patio area out front that will keep you more than satisfied until you feel the need to stretch your legs.

 Great coffee and morning pastries.
 Grab a Divano Breakfast Panini or a breakfast wrap and head over to the park to walk along Shoreline Trail.

 When you finish your walk along Shoreline Trail, you'll arrive at Rocky Point Park – home to Rocky Point Kayak.
 Hourly, daily, or weekly rentals, of kayaks, canoes and stand up paddleboards.
 Find an abundance of bird and wildlife just a short paddle from shore.

 Commitment to being simple, fresh, local and a part of the neighbourhood.
 Enjoy all four local craft beers and casual dining inspired by the West Coast lifestyle.